swiftlettech/smart-sweeper/README.md

 Releases
 ---------------
 Releases are forthcoming.
-SMART Sweeper is still in the development stage.
+SmartSweeper is still in the development stage.

 Requirements